Yizack/mailchannels/docs/modules/sub-accounts.md

 Manage your sub-accounts associated with your MailChannels account.
 <!-- #endregion description -->

+> [!IMPORTANT]
+> Sub-accounts are only available to parent accounts on 100K and higher plans.

 ## Create <Badge type="info" text="method" />

 Creates a new sub-account under the parent account.